Where to Learn Persian — Outside Iran

 The problem is it’s difficult for many people to go to Iran.
-It’s difficult for me, a consultant who frequently visits Israel, a journalist, a person raised in an illegal religion, and who is deemed an Iranian national because of where my Dad was born (thus making me ineligible for consular protection), and it’s difficult for Jo as an American, and also a journalist.
+It’s difficult for me, a consultant who frequently visits Israel, a journalist, a person raised in an illegal religion, and who is deemed an Iranian national because of where my father was born (thus making me ineligible for consular protection), and it’s difficult for my partner as an American, and also a journalist.
 And it may be difficult for you, too.

 In this guide…